Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 The Illumina Hiseq 2500 device produces sequencing data, which are part of the described study.
 These data are however not named and not shared.

 The occurrence of a data acquisition device is usually a very reliable hint that some research data have been produced and could be shared for reproducibility and reuse reasons.
-In our dataset recognition approach, we are thus also trying to identify automatically mentions on data acquisition devices.
+In our dataset recognition approach, we are thus also trying to identify automatically mentions to data acquisition devices.

 Estimating the number of mentions of implicit datasets would be necessary to estimate the proportion of shared data (against all produced data) in a research work.